the-artful-dodger/ListOfBasicGithubCommands/README.md

 # ListOfBasicGithubCommands
-#The list of Git commands necessary is present in the gitguides.txt
+#The list of Git commands necessary is present in the gitguide.txt
 #Descriptions and extra details are also present